NeoZar01/Lsm.Quota/README.md

 ProcessStatus

-Section 1.
-Curator Requisitions
+Section 1 Emis (Director)
 Step 1.
+Using standard and Norms - Emis Creates a Survey Step 2.
+Data Gets Loaded into the datawarehouse using the survey as a reference key.
+Step 3.
+Notify all interfaces about a new Survey Installation.

+Section 1.1  Requisitions (Curator)

+Step 1.
+Create a bookYear that should match an already installed survey Step 2.
+Book Year must have a report of which schools were installed into the survey.
+Step 3.

 Once standard and norms Migrated my school - its gonna send me the school name Step 2.
 I am gonna respond by requesting to activate a process Step 3.
 After receiving a token, I am gonna send a MigrationRequest to norms and standards Step 4.
 A batch will run at a specific time. and load the new data to the Requisitions database.